Silverflow's innovative cloud-based payments processing platform raises €15 Million investment led by Global Paytech Ventures

 Florian Reichert, Partner and Managing Director at Picus Capital: "We are excited to join Silverflow's journey after having followed the company very closely since its seed round.
 The team has built a best-in-class solution that is disrupting the payment processing market and we are convinced they will continue to build the clear category leader in the space.
 We very rarely received such strong customer feedback and expert validation which underlines their innovative product vision and superior technology."

-The payments industry has seen its fair share of disruptors in the past decade or so with players like Adyen, Stripe, Paypal and more making huge technological improvements to the front end, providing easy-to-use and innovative solutions for merchants to leverage the latest payments options on the market.
-But little has been done to improve the backend payment processing, which has been running on technology that is nearly 40 years old.
-The Silverflow founders saw an opportunity to vastly improve the way payment processing was being done by creating a brand new approach that allows acquirers, PSPs, PayFacs, and large merchants to gain access to one platform that provides all card scheme data and the most innovative functionality all in one easy-to-use platform.

-"Our biggest challenge has been getting customers to believe this technology is real," says Anne Willem de Vries, "They often tell us it's too good to be true.
-It's hard to fathom that after utilizing the same technology for 30-40 years Silverflow has taken the time to build something better that solves these complex issues for our customers."

 Silverflow is a new kind of payment processing platform designed for today's payment needs and fit for the future.
-A cloud-native solution with a single API to the card networks and set up on one.
+A cloud-native solution with a single API to the card networks.
 One platform with one connection.
-Silverflow is disrupting the payment industry with cutting-edge, cloud-based processing technology.
+Silverflow is disrupting the payment industry with cutting-edge, innovative processing technology.

-Within four years, Silverflow has won some of the biggest names as customers throughout Europe, North America, and APAC including Deutsche Bank, Transaction Services, Buckaroo, PAYABL., and more.
+Anne Willem de Vries says, "Customers often tell us it's too good to be true.
+It's hard to fathom that after utilizing the same technology for 30-40 years Silverflow has taken the time to build something better that solves these complex issues for our customers."

-What's next on the horizon for Silverflow?
-Since gaining a strong foothold in Europe and North America, Silverflow plans to continue expanding in these existing regions, while targeting the LATAM and APAC markets.
+What's next for Silverflow?
+Since gaining a strong foothold in Europe and North America, Silverflow plans to continue expanding in these regions, while targeting the LATAM and APAC markets.

 SOURCE Silverflow